dev0x10/iutube/README.md

 - e2e Test

 Demo site: http://playground.yauri.me/iutube
-NB: Sometimes the Youtube IFrame not loaded (just keep refresh your browser until you see Youtube player), I don't know the problem exactly but I think it's related to the web hosting.
+Known Issue:
-It's better to pull it and test on your local environment.
+- Sometimes the Youtube IFrame not loaded (just keep refresh your browser until you see Youtube player).
+This is because I load the player in wrong way.
+Will fix it soon!